kevingatera/kgatewebapp/README.md

 (See https://github.com/kevingatera/AuroraLearningPlatform)

-**The credentaials I had included together with the API keys from various Social sites are no longer valid**
+**The credentials I had included together with the API keys from various Social sites are no longer valid**